Gemstone Vase Filler Ideas

 What is Vase Filler?

 Vase filler is a material placed in the bottom of a vase to support a floral arrangement.
-It can conceal the stems of your flowers, and weight the bottom of the vase to protect against tipping.
+It can conceal the stems of your flowers, and add weight to the bottom of the vase to protect against tipping.

 Gemstone vase fillers are very colorful and will make your arrangements unique and interesting.
 You will be surprised by how many people notice them and the conversations that they will start.

 Gemstones are enduring.
-Even though fresh flowers might be temporary the gemstones can be saved, remembered and used in many future projects.
+Even though fresh flowers might be temporary, the gemstones can be saved, remembered, and used in many future projects.

-In these projects we used artificial flowers and plants so any type of stones could be used.
-When using live flowers and plants it is best to use stones that will not react with acidic soils and waters.
+In these projects we used artificial flowers and plants, so any type of stones could be used.
+When using live flowers and plants, it is best to use stones that will not react with acidic soils and waters.
 Tumbled stones from the quartz and feldspar families work best.
 Quartz stones include: agate, jasper, amethyst, citrine, chrysoprase, chalcedony and aventurine.
 Feldspar stones include: moonstone, unakite, amazonite and labradorite.

 You can match the vase filler to the color of your flowers.
 These lavender and yellow tulips are matched by lilac amethyst and yellow quartz in a 4" x 6" gathering vase.
 About 1/2 pound of yellow quartz and 1 pound of amethyst were used.